-You can opt to share a saved view with other makers, or contributors as well.
+You can opt to share a saved view with other makers, contributors, and viewers.

-When you invite colleagues from across your organization into productboard as contributors, they'll see whichever views have been shared company-wide.
+When you invite colleagues from across your organization into productboard as contributors or viewers, they'll see whichever views have been shared company-wide.
 They won't see any views that are private or that have only been shared with makers.

 Updating a saved view